AYLIEN/pipeline-challenge/README.md

 There is no "strict" validation of your transformed messages, we mostly care about how you will integrate such transformation into your code.

-Please note that we expect a streaming pipeline that can run indefinitely and process as many requests as possible in fixed units of time.
+Please note that we expect a streaming pipeline that can run indefinitely and process as many requests as possible until stopped.

 # Tools